priscillaoclark/bv-bank-bias-testing/docs/statistical_methods.md

 - **Coleman-Liau Index**: Based on characters rather than syllables per word
 - **Dale-Chall Readability Score**: Based on sentence length and percentage of difficult words

+### Implementation Details
+The readability metrics are calculated in the `_analyze_readability_for_text()` method of the StatisticalBiasAnalyzer class.
+For each conversation pair, we:
+1. Extract the response text from both baseline and persona conversations
+2. Calculate all readability metrics for each response
+3. Compute the differences between persona and baseline scores
+4. Include these metrics in both the individual analysis and summary statistics

 ### Why We Chose This Method
 - **Comprehensive Assessment**: Multiple formulas provide a more robust evaluation of readability than any single metric.
 - **Academic Foundation**: These metrics are based on established linguistic research and have been validated across various domains.